-For most people, the first symptom of bladder cancer is hematuria, blood in the urine.
+For most people, the first symptom of bladder cancer is hematuria or blood in the urine.
 Hematuria is either gross (visible) or microscopic.

-The presence of one or all of these signs does not mean you have cancer, but means more that you should be seen by a physician as these are abnormal bodily functions.
-Sometimes those diagnosed with bladder cancer did not experience any bleeding or pain, thus emphasizing the importance of routine screening and physicals.
+The presence of one or all of these signs does not mean you have cancer, but means more that you should be evaluated by a physician.
+Sometimes patients diagnosed with bladder cancer do not experience any bleeding or pain, therefore routine screening and physicals are of paramount importance.